data-umbrella/data-umbrella.github.io/_posts/2021-07-19-data-umbrella-latam-2021-scikit-learn-sprint-report.md

   <img src="../images/2021-latam/DU_Latin_America_Sprint.png" width="99%" height="99%" style="border:0px;margin:0px">
 </a>
 </p>

-## Sprint Background
-This "sprint" is a hands-on hackathon where participants learn to contribute to scikit-learn, a widely-used Python open source, machine learning library.

-This sprint was organized by [Data Umbrella](https://www.dataumbrella.org) to increase the participation of underrepresented persons in data science, with a focus on the geographic region of Latin America (LATAM).

-This report focuses on the summary, impact and lessons learned of the Data Umbrella LATAM scikit-learn sprint.

 ## Event Sponsor
 This event was funded in part by a grant from [Code for Science & Society](https://eventfund.codeforscience.org/), made possible by grant number [GBMF8449](https://www.moore.org/grant-detail?grantId=GBMF8449) from the [Gordon and Betty Moore Foundation](https://www.moore.org/).